 Keep your survey short

 In most cases, customers try to avoid long surveys that contain too many questions.
 Try to keep it short and straightforward so that the respondent will experience survey fatigue.
 Your primary intention is to be precise and clear and find the easiest way to ask a question without muddying the waters.
 We’ve found that the survey completion rate drops about 20% for every additional question added to the survey.
-Having a low survey completion rate could halt your analysis and retain you from gathering valuable insights.
+A low survey completion rate could halt your analysis and prevent you from gathering valuable insights.

 Provide open space for customers for further feedback.